flame-code/FLAME/docs/12_ann.rst

 ========================================

 FLAME implements a range of artificial neural network (ANN) potentials.
-In high dimensional ANN potentials, the total energy is decomposed into atomic energies.
+In the original Behler-Parrinello approach, the output values of ANNs are considered as atomic energies which sum up to the total enery of a system.
-The output values of ANNs are considered as atomic energies in the original Behler-Parrinello approach, while the charge equilibration via neural network technique (CENT) includes long-range electrostatic interactions.
+In the charge equilibration via neural network technique (CENT), the ANN serve as an intemediate step to include long-range electrostatic interactions.
-The parameters related to ANN must be set in the block ``ann`` described below.
+The parameters related to an ANN must be set in the block ``ann``, as described below.

 ann options
 =================